Wayside: A Serial Novel - Episode 4

 “That doesn’t seem like a sound business model, certainly not a sustainable one,” she said, shaking her head slightly.

-“There’s plenty of space for everyone in our community to have a home and have their basic needs met, so rather than living paycheck to paycheck for the rest of their lives like many Americans do, Waysiders are free to focus on their families, their health, their hobbies and passions, and on building wealth of their own.”
+Ben held her gaze.
+“There’s plenty of space for everyone in our community to have a home and have their basic needs met, so rather than force them to live paycheck to paycheck like many Americans do, Waysiders are free to focus on their families, their health, their hobbies and passions, and building wealth of their own.”

 “And what do Waysiders need money for?
 If you’re providing them with housing and they have everything they need within your community, what do they do with all that money?
 Is it fair to say you’ve built a small community of hand-picked elites who are hoarding wealth and not contributing to the economy outside of your gates?”